opencadc-metadata-curation/draost2caom2/README.md

 # How to run the draost2caom2 pipeline

+This container will find all files ending in '.gz', and will attempt to store them at CADC in the DRAO archive.
+This container will also look for the associated 'observationID.json' file, and will create CAOM2 records for the DRAOST collection from this metadata.

-In an empty directory (the 'working directory'), on a machine with Docker installed:
+In a directory (the 'working directory'), on a machine with Docker installed:

-1. This is the working directory, so it should probably have some space.
+1. This is the working directory, so it should be where the .gz and .json files are located.

 1. Set up credentials.
 A CADC account is required (you can request one here: http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html) In this directory, create a file named 'netrc'.